diazgio/linkedin-skill-assessments-quizzes/vba/vba-quiz.md

 #### Q30.
 How do you add a user form to a VBA project?

-- [ ]
+- [ ] A

     1. Select the project in the Project window of the Visual Basic Editor
     2. Click the Design Mode button and select Insert Mode

-- [ ]
+- [ ] B

     1. Select the project in the Project window of the Visual Basic Editor
     2. Click the Toolbox button and select UserForm

-- [ ]
+- [ ] C

     1. Select the project in the Project window of the Visual Basic Editor
     2. Right-click the Run menu and select Customize

-- [x]
+- [x] D

     1. Select the project in the Project window of the Visual Basic Editor
     2. Click Insert > UserForm

 #### Q31.
 Explicit variable declaration is required.
 MyVar is declared at both the module and the procedure level.
 What is the value of MyVar after first AAA() and then BBB() are run?